ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 To create a host profile, you must capture it from the single capacity host that you previously configured.

 1. Go to the vSphere Web Client home screen click the **Host Profiles** icon.
-2. Click the green plus (+) sign, **Extract profile from a host**, and select the previously configured capacity host on the pop-up screen.
+2. Click the green plus (+) sign, **Extract profile from a host**, and select the previously configured capacity host on the pop-up window.
 3. Click **Next**.
 4. Give the host profile (Capacity01 Host Profile) an appropriate name, enter a description, and click **Next**.
 5. Review the settings and click **Finish**.